Skip to main content

 The Development of Palestine and German Jewry (1922)

-Digitized Anthology of the Keren Hajessod (Palestine Foundation Fund) from 1922
+Digitized Anthology of the Keren Hayesod (Palestine Project) from 1922

-Liberal, orthodox and philanthropically inclined Jews supported Jewish immigration to Palestine in the early twentieth century.
+Liberal, orthodox and philanthropically inclined Jews established the Keren Hayesod (Palestine Project) in 1922 to support Jewish immigration to Palestine.
 They saw it as a way to provide stateless Jews, and especially those persecuted in Eastern Europe, with a perspective beyond Europe.

 “We cannot know what the future holds for Palestine, and we cannot know what the future holds for Germany.
 We cannot know, but who can say whether even the grandchildren of those who seem secure today may one day be forced to depart for the ancestral land of their fathers?”
 (Leo Baeck, ibid., p.
 14–15)